StatStud/book-club/content/posts/power-versus-force.md

 - So here's the million-dollar question:  ***how* does one overcome negative attitudes so as to avoid this deterioration of power?** The answer is **simple**: The individual must make a decision--a **choice**--: A sincere and *earnest* **desire** for change allows one to seek higher attractor energy patterns.
 - "just bring the body to the meeting"; even if you're not in the right attitude, taking the right action (by doing good work, being in the company of high energy people, etc) will get you there.
 Actively patient.
 - The connection between the mind and body is immediate, so the body's responses shift and change from instant to instant **in response to** one's train of thought and associated emotions.
+- If this schema of disease formation is correct, then all illnesses should be **reversible** by changing **thought patterns** and habitual responses.